GreatRSingh/greatrsingh-blog/posts/machine-learning-starter-guide.md

 > “People worry that computers will get too smart and take over the world, but the real problem is that they’re too stupid and they’ve already taken over the world.” — Pedro Domingos

-## A general pipeline for Machine Learning is :
+## A general pipeline for Machine Learning is:

 1. python
 2. Numpy